-After a restful night it was another early start and I was to visit and walk around Lake Navisha.
+After a restful night it was another early start and I was to visit and walk around Lake Naivasha.
 There, I would come face to face with some more of Africa’s amazing wildlife but also H5N1.

 For those of you who do not recognise H5N1, this is Avian Bird Flu and it was declared a pandemic in 2006.
 The World Health Organisation had found it was spreading from bird to human and fast.
-Here I was at Lake Navisha, immune system shot to pieces and I started to notice a lot of dead flamingos around my feet as I walked around the lake.
+Here I was at Lake Naivasha, immune system shot to pieces and I started to notice a lot of dead flamingos around my feet as I walked around the lake.
 Just so you are clear how seemingly serious this was in 2006.

 In the first two months of 2006 H5N1 spread to Africa and Europe in wild bird populations possibly signalling the beginning of H5N1 being endemic in wild migratory bird populations on multiple continents for decades, changing the way poultry are farmed.
 On 30th May 2006, six months before I arrived in Africa, the World Health Organisation published the WHO pandemic influenza draft protocol for rapid response and containment, detailing a proposed method for stopping the spread of a pandemic strain of H5N1 at the source.